Fraude

 • (attempted) technical modifications that undermine the proctor system;

-Depending on the gravity of the committed fraud, including repeated fraud, the Examination Board can impose a sanction on the student, including in any case the following:
+When the Examination Board comes to the conclusion that a student committed fraud, the Examination Board may impose a sanction on the student, including in any case the following:

 • reprimand;